qtile/qtile/docs/manual/wayland.rst

 GTK have a known issue of not recognizing setted variables.
 You can fix this by saving below code into a script in your script directory.
 Then you can just put the name of the script into your autostarting script.

+Edit: GTK has a known issue of not recognizing set variables.
+To fix this, create a script with the code below and save it in your script directory.
+Then add the script to your autostart script.
+For a GUI solution, the program `nwg-look` works well.

 .. note::
     Please do not forget to place your directory into a PATH and make the script executable